j4w8n/supakit/README.md

   /**
    * data.session assumes you return `session` from a file
-   * like +layout.server.ts or +layout.ts with code such as:
+   * like src/routes/+layout.server.ts or +layout.ts with code such as:
    * return {
    *   session: event.locals.session
    * }